10 Top Stocks To Buy for 2022

 Lithia is a dividend-paying stock.
-LAD is also value-priced, with a price-earnings ratio of 5.37 as of Sept.
-21. Analysts call it a “strong buy.”
+LAD is also value-priced, with a price-earnings ratio of 4.93 as of Nov.
+22. Analysts call it a “buy.”

 2. Travel + Leisure Co.
 (TNL)

 Formerly known as Wyndham Destinations, Travel + Leisure is a hospitality products and services company that operates vacation ownership and travel and membership segments in the U.S. and internationally.

 The company benefited from a return to travel in the first half of 2022, with Q2 revenues jumping 15.7% and earnings beating estimates.
-Analysts rate the stock a “strong buy” and set an average price target of $67.29.
+Analysts rate the stock a “buy” and set an average price target of $56.

 3. Mueller Industries Inc. (MLI)

 Mueller Industries manufactures and sells aluminum, brass and copper, as well as plastics, in North America, the U.K., the Middle East and China.
 The Tennessee-based company was founded in 1917.
 Its operating segments include piping, industrial metals and climate.

-A strong second quarter has helped Mueller shares remain relatively stable, and analysts say the mid- and long-term outlooks are positive.
-They rate the stock a “strong buy” and call it undervalued — not surprising given its low 5.25 P/E ratio.
+A strong third quarter has helped Mueller shares remain relatively stable, and analysts say the mid- and long-term outlooks are positive.
+They rate the stock a “strong buy” and call it undervalued — not surprising given its low 5.99 P/E ratio.

 4. First BanCorp (FBP)

 First BanCorp is the holding company for FirstBank Puerto Rico, which serves retail, commercial and institutional clients.
-The company’s quarterly and annual earnings and revenue results have been solid of late, and the stock pays a higher-than-average dividend yield of 3.25%.
+The company’s quarterly and annual earnings and revenue results have been solid of late, and the stock pays a dividend yield of 3.21%.

 Analysts rate FBP a “buy.”
 Their average price target is $17.80.